 Take exciting field trips (like recent visits to Gettysburgh, PA and Baltimore, MD) while expanding your understanding of history.
 Students watch historical movies, visit local museums, host guest lecturers and have lots of fun.
 Open to middle school students in grades 7-8.

 Advisor: Mary Frances Manno

 Band, choir and orchestra members practice regularly with their group during advisory periods.
-Each group performs at the winter and spring concerts, two school assemblies, the annual school budget vote, the Strawberry Festival, and other special events that may vary from one year to the next.
-Serious students are also encouraged to prepare music and play for the NYS School Music Association Music Festival each spring.
+Each group performs at the winter and spring concerts, two school assemblies, annual school budget vote, Strawberry Festival and other special events that may vary from one year to the next.
+Serious students are also encouraged to prepare music and play for the New York State School Music Association Music Festival held each spring.

 For 7th and 8th graders who meet requirements: i.e. academic average, prior community service, etc.

 Creative problem solving comes from teamwork, cooperation and risk-taking.
 That’s the principle behind Odyssey of the Mind, an international problem-solving competition that is both fun and challenging.
 Students team up to work on one of several open-ended problems that the international OM organization poses each year.
 For example, one problem may require students to build a structure that meets specific guidelines.
 Another problem may require a theatrical solution that is written and performed by students.
 There is a regional competition each spring and, depending on how students score, they may proceed to the state level or beyond.
 Each team has its own volunteer coaches.
 (Parents are always needed to fill this important role!)

 Peers for Peace is offered at both the middle school and high school.
 The goal of this student group is to raise awareness about human rights and increase tolerance and respect for diversity within the school and community.